 One of the best options is dedicated Facebook marketing courses.

-Facebook Ads courses compile everything you need to know about using Facebook for marketing into a single easy to follow resource.
+Facebook Ads courses compile everything you need to know about using Facebook for marketing into a single, easy-to-follow resource.

 In addition to educational courses, Facebook Blueprint offers several professional certifications.